I am happy to answer questions about forensic document examination, forensic science, or my work.

 It depends on the case and the number of items involved, as well as what needs to be done.
 However, assuming the case isn’t too large and the quality of samples is reasonable, turnaround times are usually within 5 business days from receipt of evidence to return of evidence with a verbal report of findings.
-Written reports will take a few more days.
+Written reports generally take a few more days.

 Complex matters, such as medical record reviews or examinations involving multiple potential writers, will require additional time, sometimes considerably more.
 If your samples have limitations out may be necessary to obtain more or better items in which case the time frame will extend.